TeamPracticalProjects/WellSystemMonitor/README.md

 Eventually other sensors could be added to this system as discussed in the concept document.

+After six months of operation we've learned many things and had some great success.
+Our analysis of what the system has accomplished is contained in the report **/Documentation/well system 6 month review.pdf**

 Because this system is built using the WaterLeakDetector code, temperature and humidity from a DHT11 sensor is also logged to the cloud storage every hour.
 Perhaps water pump activity will correlate with temperature and/or humidity.